New York is home to many iconic destinations but few illicit the same response from throughout the world as Niagara Falls.

 In addition to seeing the waterfalls of Niagara Falls State Park from the free viewing areas, there are many other fun things to do within the park.
 Paid attractions within the park include the Maid of the Mist, Cave of the Winds, and the Niagara Falls Observation Tower.
 You can also find several shops and restaurants within the park.

 There are also several miles of walking trails in the park, which offer the chance to see the beauty of the Niagara River upstream of the waterfalls.
+You can also go further downriver to see spots like the Niagara Whirlpool.

 If you’re looking for places to visit near the park, there is great hiking along the Niagara Gorge downstream of the waterfalls, the historic Fort Niagara, and the Lockport Locks cruise on the Erie Canal.